gerarts/lit-watch/README.md

 #### NOTE: Use `public` (do not use `private` / `protected`)

 One of the goals of `lit-watch` was to force type-checking between the decorator output and the property.
 Due to a TypeScript limitation, however, the properties with a watching decorator have to be `public`.
-In a sense, from the scope of the decorator, we are accessing the class type from the outside, .
+In a sense, from the scope of the decorator, we are accessing the class type from the outside.
 Because any `private` or `protected` property will be invisible to the decorator, you may see a cryptic error when using these on any non-`public` properties.

 #### NOTE: Do not set a default value